david-why/quill-bot/README.md

 - `/info`: Shows the user info.
 This includes the `/chat` tokens and `/imagegen` generations used today (see below)
 - `/react message emoji`: Lets Quill react to the message.
 Interestingly, this can be used to react with external emojis, as long as Quill is in that server as well.
 - `/customreact message image name`: Reacts to the message with the given image and the given emoji name.
 This will create a temporary emoji, react with the emoji, and delete the emoji.
+- `/poll question options`: Creates a poll.
+This poll is completely anonymous (as long as you don't go dig in the bot logs and database), so you don't need to worry about privacy.
+The options are separated by a pipe character (|).

 The following commands are used to create btnroles messages, an alternative to reaction roles that uses buttons.
 They require the bot to have the Manage Roles permission to use.
 - `/btnroles setup`: Interactively setup a btnroles message.